How To Get Rid of Chinch Bugs in Florida

 Grass with chinch bug damage

-Florida is known for its beautiful, tropical warm weather that attracts people from all over the country year-round.
+Florida is known for its beautiful, tropical, warm weather, which attracts people from all over the country year-round.
 Unfortunately, humans aren’t the only ones who enjoy this nice weather.
-Florida falls victim to invasions of many pests throughout the year including mosquitoes, cockroaches, termites, and, of course, chinch bugs.
+Florida is also a victim of invasions of many pests throughout the year, including mosquitoes, cockroachestermites, and, of course, chinchbugs.

-If you’re reading this blog, chances are, you have or suspect a chinch bug problem and it’s time to learn what they are, what they can do, and how to get rid of them.
+If you’re reading this blog, chances are you have or suspect a chinchbug problem.
+It’s time to learn what they are, what they can do, and how to get rid of them.

 What Are Chinch Bugs?

-Chinch bugs are small insects found predominantly in the lawns and gardens within the United States.
-There are several types of chinch bug including:
+Chinch bugs are small insects found predominantly in lawns and gardens in the United States.
+There are several types of chinch bug, including:

 • Common chinch bug